 Learning robust concept detectors from multimedia features is typically achieved by kernel-based learning methods.
-Similar to previous years, we rely predominantly on the support vector machine framework [47] for supervised learning of semantic concepts.
-Here we use the LIBSVM implementation [6] with probabilistic output [20,26].
+Similar to previous years, we rely predominantly on the support vector machine framework [48] for supervised learning of semantic concepts.
+Here we use the LIBSVM implementation [7] with probabilistic output [21, 27].
 In order to handle imbalance in the number of positive versus negative training examples, we fix the weights of the positive and negative class by estimation from the class priors on training data.
-While the radial basis kernel function usually perform better than other kernels, it was recently shown by Zhang et al. [50] that in a codebook-approach to concept detection the earth movers distance [28] and $\chi^2$ kernel are to be preferred.
-In general, we obtain good parameter settings for a support vector machine, by using an iterative search on both C and kernel function $K(\cdot)$ on cross validation data [45].
-In addition to the support vector machine framework, we also study the suitability of two novel kernel-based learning methods for concept detection: Kernel Discriminant Analysis using Spectral Regression and Non-Sparse Multiple Kernel Fisher Discriminant Analysis.
+While the radial basis kernel function usually performs better than other kernels, it was recently shown by Zhang et al. [51] that in a codebook-approach to concept detection the earth movers distance [29] and $\chi^2$ kernel are to be preferred.
+In general, we obtain good parameter settings for a support vector machine, by using an iterative search on both C and kernel function $K(\cdot)$ on cross validation data [46].
+In addition to the support vector machine framework, we also study the suitability of two novel multi-kernel learning methods for concept detection: Kernel Discriminant Analysis using Spectral Regression and Non-Sparse Multiple Kernel Fisher Discriminant Analysis.

-Kernel Discriminant Analysis using Spectral Regression Linear Discriminant Analysis [10], which is one of the most widely used statistical methods, has been proven successful in many classification problems.
+Multi-Kernel: SR-KDA Linear Discriminant Analysis [11], which is one of the most widely used statistical methods, has been proven successful in many classification problems.
 Recently, Spectral Regression combined with Kernel Discriminant Analysis (SR-KDA) introduced by Cai et al [5] has been successful in many classification tasks such as multi-class face, text and spoken letter recognition.
 The method combines the spectral graph analysis and regression for an efficient large matrix decomposition in Kernel Discriminant Analysis.
-It has been demonstrated in [5] that it can achieve an order of magnitude speedup over the eigen-decomposition while producing smaller error rate compared to state-of-the-art classifiers.
-In [37], we have shown the effectiveness of SR-KDA for large scale concept detection problem.
+It has been demonstrated in [5] that it can achieve an order of magnitude speedup over the eigendecomposition while producing smaller error rate compared to state-of-the-art classifiers.
+In [38], we have shown the effectiveness of SR-KDA for large scale concept detection problem.
 In addition to superior classification results when compared to existing approaches, it can provide an order of magnitude speed-up over support vector machine.
 The main computationally intensive operation is Cholesky decomposition, which is actually independent of the number of labels.
-For more details please refer to [37].
+For more details please refer to [38].

-Figure 6: General scheme for kernel-based learning using support vector machines and episode-constrained cross-validation for parameters selection.
+Figure 6: General scheme for kernel-based learning with support vector machines and two novel multi-kernel learning methods, using episode-constrained cross-validation for parameters selection.

-Non-Sparse Multiple Kernel Fisher Discriminant Analysis Kernel Fisher discriminant analysis has proven a very successful classification method in various applications.
+Multi-Kernel: MK-FDA Kernel Fisher discriminant analvsis has proven to be a very successful classification method in various applications.
 In many real-world problems, multiple kernels capturing different "views" of the problem are available.
 In such a situation, one naturally wants to use an "optimal" combination of the kernels.
-In [49], the authors proposed multiple kernel Fisher discriminant analysis (MK-FDA), where the key idea is to learn the optimal linear combination of kernels by maximizing the ratio of the projected between-class and within-class scatters with respect to the kernel weights.
-In [49], the kernel weights are regularized with an $\ell_1$ norm, which enforces sparsity but may lead to a loss of information.
+In [50], the authors proposed multiple kernel Fisher discriminant analysis (MK-FDA), where the key idea is to learn the optimal linear combination of kernels by maximizing the ratio of the projected between-class and within-class scatters with respect to the kernel weights.
+In [50], the kernel weights are regularized with an $\ell_1$ norm, which enforces sparsity but may lead to a loss of information.
 To remedy this, we propose to use an $\ell_2$ norm regularization instead.
 We formulate $\ell_2$ MK-FDA as a semi-infinite program, which can be solved efficiently.
 Experiments show that $\ell_2$ regularization tends to produce non-sparse solutions.
 As a result, less information is lost during the kernel learning process, and the performance is improved over $\ell_1$ MK-FDA as well as the uniform weighting scheme.
-For more details on nonsparse MK-FDA please refer to [48].
+For more details on non-sparse MK-FDA please refer to [49].